 Dionne has been a member of the New Testament Church of God for twenty-six years and has served on its National Youth and Christian Education Board, and as local youth and Christian education director.
 She is Secretary for the National Church Leaders Forum, an organisation committed to facilitating a Black Christian Voice in the UK.
 She is a regular columnist for Keep the Faith magazine and a contributing author to The Black Church in the 21st Century book published by Darton, Longman and Todd in 2010.

-Paul Goodliff is CTE’s General Secretary and Jenny Bond (left in photo) is CTE’s Principal Officer for Intermediate Ecumenism, Governance Support and Resources.
-Lorraine Shannon (centre in photo), CTE’s Operations Manager, works closely with the planning group and is responsible for the practicalities of the Forum.
+Paul Goodliff is CTE’s General Secretary and Jenny Bond (left in group photo) is CTE’s Principal Officer for Intermediate Ecumenism, Governance Support and Resources.
+More recently, Mike Royal, CTE’s incoming General Secretary (not pictured), has joined the planning team.
+Lorraine Shannon (centre in group photo), CTE’s Operations Manager, works closely with the planning group and is responsible for the practicalities of the Forum.
 View their contact information on our staff page.